ajeunel/Risk_Assessment_Bias/README.md

 ---

 ## Notes

-- This codebook is far from perfect, and serves as an exploration on testing different ML models.
-Human-centered data is difficult to use, but its analysis can reveal truths that may save lives.
-- CSV files are uploaded to show each step of the process.
+- CSV files are uploaded to show each step of the process
-- The Python codebook contains use of the y_coef for a model that was being trained.
-This information was used to test the sample size against the whole group and to plot predicted vs. acutal rates of housing placement.
-With an AUC = 0.605, the model did not sufficiently predict beyond happenstance, so it was not used in the analysis and will not have a corresponding .csv file.

 ---